ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

 {: #ha-vsi-explore-additional-network-options}

 If your {{site.data.keyword.powerSys_notm}} *workspace* is enabled for *Power Edge Router* (PER), you already have network communication with parts of the IBM Cloud network.
-The PER solution creates a direct connection to the IBM Cloud Multi Protocol Label Switching (MPLS) backbone, making it easy for different parts of the IBM network to communicate with each other.
+The PER solution creates a direct connection to the IBM Cloud Multi Protocol Label Switching (MPLS) backbone, making it easier for different parts of the IBM network to communicate with each other.
 For more information, see [Getting started with the Power Edge Router](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-per).

-Otherwise, create {{site.data.keyword.cloud}} Connections to connect your {{site.data.keyword.powerSys_notm}} instances to other {{site.data.keyword.cloud_notm}} resources within your account.
+Otherwise, create {{site.data.keyword.cloud}} connections to connect your {{site.data.keyword.powerSys_notm}} instances to other {{site.data.keyword.cloud_notm}} resources within your account.
-{{site.data.keyword.cloud_notm}} Connections are not required to configure a Red Hat High Availability cluster on {{site.data.keyword.powerSys_notm}}.
+{{site.data.keyword.cloud_notm}} connections are not required to configure a Red Hat High Availability cluster in {{site.data.keyword.powerSys_notm}}.
-They may be required for integration scenarios when using the {{site.data.keyword.cloud_notm}} Classic network and Virtual Private Cloud (VPC) infrastructures.
+They might be required for integration scenarios with the {{site.data.keyword.cloud_notm}} Classic network and Virtual Private Cloud (VPC) infrastructures.
 For more information, see [IBM {{site.data.keyword.powerSys_notm}} Cloud Connections](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections){: external}.

 Use IBM Transit Gateway to connect your {{site.data.keyword.powerSys_notm}} to {{site.data.keyword.cloud_notm}} classic and Virtual Private Cloud (VPC) infrastructures outside your account or region.